khetansarvesh/Regression---From-Scratch/README.md

 ## **Code Design :**

+Following are the differenct ipynb in this project and in this section i will talk about what each of these files are coded for and their usage and the theory behind the same

 ## **Key points to ponder upon :**

 **Do all three methods give the same/similar results?
 If yes, Why?**